-Thrivent prides itself on relationships based on integrity and trust, and the privacy and security of your personal information is of the utmost importance.
-We are committed to protecting your account and personal information, and this commitment to conduct business with your best interest in mind is the foundation of our privacy and security program and is our promise to you.
+Thrivent prides itself on relationships based on integrity and trust, and the privacy and security of your personal information are of the utmost importance.
+We are committed to protecting your account and personal information.
+This commitment to conduct business with your best interest in mind is the foundation of our privacy and security program and our promise to you.

 Within the security aspect of our program, we have implemented many security and privacy features and employ a team of full-time information security and privacy professionals to protect your information.
 Our program includes administrative, technical and physical safeguards that are reasonably designed to safeguard the security, confidentiality and integrity of the personal information you share with us.

 - Policies and standards to govern information technology resources, protect information assets and safeguard personal information.

 - Use of appropriate technologies such as firewalls and encryption.

 - Monitoring and testing our systems to detect weaknesses and potential intrusions.